mrkickling/microblog/README.md

 # Microblog

-Start your own microblog with just one click!
+Start your own microblog with just one click! (not really one click, but it sounds good)

+I made this as an alternative to twitter.
+Currently you can not register users, so this is more like a self hosted extremely simple blog than a microblog as twitter or BlueSky.
+This fits my needs perfectly since I only every used twitter to write shitty takes that no one cares about, so it doesn't matter that no one can reply or register.
+In the future I might add this though.

 ## How to run the microblog - docker compose